5 Common Signs Of PTSD

 Common symptoms

-Again, although the symptoms most commonly associated with post-traumatic stress disorder are mental and/or emotional, it’s also possible for a person to experience physical effects.
+Again, although the symptoms most associated with post-traumatic stress disorder are mental and/or emotional, it’s also possible for a person to experience physical effects.
 This is likely because our physical and mental health are intertwined in many ways.
 Plus, bodily effects can increase the emotional effects of the disorder and vice versa—known as a bidirectional relationship—which makes seeking treatment for a condition like this even more important.
 Five of the most common signs of PTSD are as follows.

 1. Hyperarousal